-Kristine: Hah!
-I thought Freddy having greaser boyfriend hang himself in his cell was GREAT.
+Kristine: I thought Freddy having greaser boyfriend hang himself in his cell was great.
 I loved that scene.

 Sean: That actor in real life, by the way, was like a jonesing junkie IRL and was always sweating and being a tweaker in-between takes.
 He also is a Hispanic actor who was, at the time, going to auditions in Italian drag and renamed himself “Nick Corri” – something Italian so he’d get hired because he was like, ‘No one would hire a man with firey Latin blood.’

-Kristine: LOL.
-No kidding!
+Kristine: No kidding.
 Is there like an oral history of the making of A Nightmare on Elm Street?